Frequently Asked Questions

 What is the cost of consultation and treatment?

-If you have MSP coverage and are referred by a licensed physician, the cost of your consultation and flexible sigmoidoscopy (if needed) and hemorrhoid treatment will be covered by MSP.
+If you have MSP coverage and are referred by a licensed physician, the cost of your consultation, examination and treatment are all covered by MSP, except in the case of cosmetic anal surgery.

 Do I need to prepare for my first visit with an enema?